-What’s a typical day like for you as Senior Data Analyst?
+What’s a typical day like for you as Social Account Director?

 What’s your favourite thing about your job?

-What’s your most memorable moment at All Response Media so far?
+What’s your favourite thing about working at All Response Media

-If you could work in any other department or team which one would it be and why?
+If you could work in any other team, which would it be and why?